yasserfarouk/negmas/docs/overview.rst

 .. code:: ipython3

-    # This is to make the results reproducible if you are using the Jupyter notebook version.
-    from random import seed
-    seed(0)
     import negmas

 Organization
 ------------

-The package is organized into a set of modules the combine together related functionality.
-In general there are *base* modules that implement the most general abstractions and concepts and then *specialized* modules that implement the computational structures needed for a specific application or research domain:
+The package is organized into a set of modules/packages that combine together related functionality.
+There are base modules, protocol specific modules, advanced and helper modules.

--  **Base Modules** These are the most general modules and all other *specialized* modules use the computational resources defined here.
-   The base modules provided in this version are:
+-  **Base Modules** Implements basic automated negotiation
+   functionality:

    1. **outcomes** This module represents issues, outcome and responses and provides basic functions and methods to operator with and on